Etruscan shrew: Description

+Genomics

+A chromosome-level genome assembly of Suncus etruscus was published in 2024.
+The primary genome assembly is approximately 2.5 Gb, organized into 22 chromosomes.
+It has a BUSCO completeness of 94.9% and contains 19,819 predicted protein-coding genes.

 Activity

 Etruscan shrews live alone except during mating periods.
 Their lifespan is estimated at typically around two years, but with a large uncertainty.
 They protect their territories by making chirping noises and signs of aggressiveness.
 They tend to groom themselves constantly when not eating, and are always moving when awake and not hiding.
 The hiding periods are short, and typically last less than half an hour.
 Clicking sounds are heard when these shrews are moving, which cease when they rest.
 The shrews are more active during the night when they make long trips; during the day, they stay near the nest or in a hiding place.
 They reach their maximum level of activity at dawn.

-Due to its small size and consequent high surface-area-to-volume ratio, the Etruscan shrew is at a constant risk of hypothermia, and would quickly freeze to death if not for its extremely rapid metabolism.
+Due to its small size and consequent high surface-area-to-volume ratio, the Etruscan shrew is at a constant risk of hypothermia, and would quickly die of hypothermia if not for its extremely rapid metabolism.
 Its skeletal muscles contract at a rate of about 13 contractions/sec during respiration alone.
 In cold seasons and during shortages of food, the shrews lower their body temperatures down to about 12 C and enter a state of temporary hibernation to reduce energy consumption.
 Recovery from this state is accompanied by shivering at a frequency of 58 muscle contractions/sec.
-This induces heating at a rate of up to 0.83 °C/min, which is among the highest values recorded in mammals; the heart rate increases exponentially with time from 100 to 800–1200 beats/min, and the respiratory rate rises linearly from 50 to 600–800 breaths/min.
+This induces heating at a rate of up to 0.83 °C/min, which is among the highest values recorded in mammals; the heart rate increases with time from 100 to 800–1200 beats/min, and the respiratory rate rises linearly from 50 to 600–800 breaths/min.

 Etruscan shrews mate primarily from March to October, though they can be pregnant at any time of the year.
 Pairs usually form in the spring and may tolerate each other and their young for some time at the nest.
 The gestation period is 27–28 days, and they have 2–6 cubs per litter.
 Cubs are born naked and blind, weighing only 0.2 g.
 After their eyes open at 14 to 16 days old, they mature quickly.
 The mother usually moves the young when they are 9 to 10 days old, and if disturbed, she relocates them by leading them with her tail in a train-like formation, a behaviour known as caravanning, with each cub biting the tail of the one in front.
 The young Etruscan shrews are weaned at 20 days old.
 By three to four weeks of age, the young are independent and are soon sexually mature.